jackrobertscott/authpack-client-190806/docs/api/memberships.md

 ## Overview

-The `membership` model is used to associates an account with a group.
+The `membership` model is used to associates an user with a group.

 - [Setup](#Model)
 - [Membership model](#Model)